Zenith Technologies on course for €100m sales in 2019

 Zenith Technologies founder and executive chairman Brendan O’Regan said the company has seen significant growth in all its key markets, in particular in the US and China.

-Last year, General Electric, through its subsidiary GE Healthcare Lifesciences Holding AB bought 30 per cent of Zenith, thus bringing the Irish company’s automation expertise to GE Healthcare.
+Last year, General Electric, through its subsidiary GE Healthcare Lifesciences Holding AB took a 30 per cent strategic investment in Zenith, thus bringing the Irish company’s automation expertise to GE Healthcare.

 Zenith Technologies chief executive Joe Haugh said the GE investment was central to the company’s growth.
 The business employs some 300 people in Ireland and more than 500 people in eight other countries.